LiorLin/CRISPR-BE-guide-planner/README.md

 ## Aim
 <img src="sgRNA.jpg" align="right"  width="250" style="border-radius: 50%; margin-right: 10px;">
-<p>This project aims to develop a Python-based tool to assist us - students and researchers - in designing gRNAs tailored for CRISPR base-editing.
-The tool will identify candidate gRNAs and predict their potential edits.
-It will further assess the biological impact of the induced mutation (mis-sense, non-sense, frameshifts etc.) and search for those associated with disease.</p>
+<p>This project aims to develop a Python-based tool to assist us - students and researchers - in designing and evaluating gRNAs tailored for CRISPR base-editing.
+The tool will retrieve genomic data, identify candidate gRNAs and simulate their potential edits at the codon level.
+It will then assess the effect of the induced mutation on the amino acid sequence.

+From the provided list of valid guides relevant once can be chosen based on the specific needs for the study.
+For example, guides that promote mutations associated with disease.</p>

-<p>As part of my research on the devastating neurodegenerative disease Amyotrophic lateral sclerosis (ALS) I aim to model familial SOD1-ALS in cell culture.This tool will help me design guides for creating ALS-related mutations in HT29 cells that have the CRISPR base-editor integrated into their genomes.</p>
+<p>As part of my research on the devastating neurodegenerative disease Amyotrophic lateral sclerosis (ALS) I aim to model familial SOD1-ALS in cell culture.
+This program will help me design guides for creating ALS-related mutations in HT29 cells that have the CRISPR base-editor integrated into their genomes.</p>

-## Workflow
+## Overview of the Workflow
+**Data Retrieval :**
+- User provides a gene name (e.g., "SOD1").
+- The program queries NCBI to:
+  Retrieve the Gene ID.
+  Retrieve the Nucleotide (RefSeq) ID.
+  Fetch the full nucleotide sequence.

 - **Data Retrieval:** Fetch gene sequences from the UCSC Genome Browser.
 - **Guide Identification:** Identify 20-base sequences upstream of PAM sites (NGG) with Cytidines (C) in target positions.
 - **Off-target assesment:** Identify Cytidines within the guide sequence outside the raget position that might convert to <br> T with as well but with low efficiency.